somechris/qansible/roles/graphite/README.txt

 * `graphite_log_dir`: Directory graphite proccess will write logs to.
 * `graphite_log_level`: (Default: logging_default_log_level)
   Verbosity of logs and services.
 See `docs/logging.txt`.
+* `graphite_max_persisted_updates_per_second`: (Default: 500) The maximum number
+  of metric updates to persist to disk per second.
+Updates that cannot get stored to disk, will be kept in memory and persisted later.
+Lowering this value reduced pressure on the disks, but also means that in case graphite or the host dies, some cached data might not yet have made it to disk and is lost.
 * `graphite_common_role_tasks_config`: See `docs/common-role-tasks.txt`.
 * `graphite_service_users`: List of common web users to grant access.
 (See `website_common_htpasswds` of `roles/website-common/README.txt`)